 Antique Village: A variety of shops and working displays offer insight into the past, with an emphasis on regional history.
 Local artisans demonstrate traditional handicrafts and many of their creations are available for purchase.

-Flea Market: Dozens of vendors offer a wide variety of items for sale.
+Indoor/Outdoor Flea Market: Visit one of the largest flea markets in the Upper Peninsula.
+Dozens of vendors offer a wide variety of items for sale.

 While we hope that you enjoy our show, our purpose is not simply to entertain you.
 As part of our efforts to preserve our past heritage, we strive to educate current generations about the machinery our forefathers used.
 While attending our show, if there is anything you don’t understand about the exhibits, please ask.
 Club members, exhibitors and artisans are happy to answer your questions.